rightscale-cookbooks/rs-lamp/README.md

 ## `rs-lamp::default`

 This recipe simply sets up some attributes of `rs-mysql` and `rs-application_php` cookbooks to setup an all-in-one LAMP server.
-These attributes will be used by `rs-mysql::server` and `rs-application_php::default` recipes.
+These attributes will be used by `rs-mysql::default` and `rs-application_php::default` recipes.

 ## `rs-lamp::dump_import`